Massage

 Add-ons:

-You can add the below items to your massage when you check-out.
+You can add the below items to your session when you check-out.
 Please note some add-ons don’t apply to certain types of treatments.

-Liu Pa Guan and Zhou Pa Guan are two TCM fire suction cupping techniques used to relieve pain and inflammation, muscle stiffness, improve blood flow, decrease muscle tightness and increase the range of motion.
+Liu Pa Guan and Zhou Pa Guan are two Traditional Chinese Medicine (TCM) fire suction cupping techniques used to relieve pain and inflammation, muscle stiffness, improve blood flow, decrease muscle tightness and increase the range of motion.
 TCM cupping also works with meridians in order to improve the circulation of Qi (氣) within the body.
 Cupping isn’t painful and most people find it very relaxing and soothing.
-Please note you will have marks on your body following cupping therapy which will disappear within about 6 days.
-Book Now.
+Please note you will have marks on your body following cupping therapy which will disappear roughly within 6 days.

-*This add on does not apply to Thai massage or the Grounding Floor massage..
-Book Now.
+*This add-on does not apply to Thai massage or The Light Touch massage.

 Essential Oils add-on: + £3